-One RCT (Fritzell et al. 2001) with 294 patients addressed this comparison; however, a minority of patients (18.7%) had prior discectomy.
-This study reported ODI pre-post change scores for each comparison group (see data in Table 13, Appendix D).
+One RCT (Fritzell et al. 2001) with 294 patients addressed this comparison; however, a minority of patients (18.7%, evenly distributed between groups) had prior discectomy.
+This study reported ODI pre-post change scores for each comparison group (see data in Table 17, Appendix D).
 A significantly larger improvement in ODI was observed in the fusion group compared to the physical therapy group (11.6 vs 2.8, p = 0.015); group changers were included in the analysis of difference (although not in their tabled data).
 However, although the difference in change is statistically significant, the mean difference in change between groups (ODI = 8.8) is below the level of clinical significance (ODI = 10).
 Because this is a single trial of moderate quality, the evidence is insufficient to allow a conclusion for this comparison.

-This same study reported a statistically significant difference in the change in VAS score favoring fusion when compared to non-intensive physical therapy.
+This same study reported a statistically significant difference in the change in VAS score favoring fusion when compared to non-intensive physical therapy (Table 18, Appendix D).
 However, the mean difference between groups (16.7) did not exceed the boundary of minimum clinical significance for VAS back pain (difference = 20).
 Because this study did not include group changers in their tabled data, we cannot be certain of the difference if group changers had been included.
-In any event, because this is a single study of moderate quality without a large effect, the evidence is inconclusive for this outcome.
+In any event, because this is a single study of moderate quality without a large effect (see Appendix C, Strength of Evidence Algorithm, Decision Point 10 for definition of large effect), the evidence is inconclusive for this outcome.

-2. What are the rates of adverse events (perioperative, long-term events, and reoperations) for lumbar fusion surgery and nonsurgical treatments?
+- 2. What are the rates of adverse events (perioperative, long-term events, and reoperations) for lumbar fusion surgery and nonsurgical treatments? - Lumbar fusion leads to higher rates of both early and late adverse events compared to non-intensive physical therapy or intensive exercise/rehabilitation plus CBT. - None of the four RCTs comparing fusion to non-intensive physical therapy or intensive exercise/rehabilitation plus CBT reported any adverse events occurring in patients who only received non-operative care.
+Most of the reported adverse events for patients in the surgical group could not have occurred in patients who did not undergo surgery (e.g., surgical complications). - Categories of adverse events most frequently reported in fusion studies include reoperation (18/27 studies), infection (14/27 studies), various device-related complications (13/27 studies), neurologic complications (12/27 studies), thrombosis (11/27 studies), bleeding/vascular complications (10/27 studies), and dural injury (10/27 studies).

-- Lumbar fusion leads to higher rates of both early and late adverse events compared to non-intensive physical therapy or intensive exercise/rehabilitation plus CBT. - None of the four RCTs comparing fusion to non-intensive physical therapy or intensive exercise/rehabilitation plus CBT reported any adverse events occurring in patients who only received non-operative care.
-Most of the reported adverse events for patients in the surgical group could not have occurred in patients who did not undergo surgery (e.g., surgical complications). - Categories of adverse events most frequently reported in fusion studies include reoperation (18/27 studies), infection (14/27 studies), various device-related complications (13/27 studies), neurologic complications (12/27 studies), thrombosis (11/27 studies), bleeding/vascular complications (10/27 studies), and dural injury (10/27 studies). - The ranges of rates of the most frequently reported complications in fusion studies were: reoperation (0% to 46.1%), infection (0% to 9%), device-related complications (0% to 17.8%), neurologic complications (0.7% to 25.8%), thrombosis (0% to 4%), bleeding/vascular complications (0% to 12.8%), and dural injury (0.5% to 29%).
+• The ranges of rates of the most frequently reported complications in fusion studies were: reoperation (0% to 46.1%), infection (0% to 9%), device-related complications (0% to 17.8%), neurologic complications (0.7% to 25.8%), thrombosis (0% to 4%), bleeding/vascular complications (0% to 12.8%), and dural injury (0.5% to 29%).